Veterans Review and Appeal Board - 2017-18 Annual Report

 The Board is required to provide written reasons for its decisions so that Veterans know how and why the decision has been made.

-The following decisions, issued in 2016-17, illustrate the value of new evidence and testimony in cases that come before the Board.
+The following decisions illustrate some of the varied cases that come before the Board.

 Member Selection Process